Clara-liu/get_formant_praat/README.md

 For processing EMA data, examples can be found in the Carstens_ema folder.
 The template data is obtained from a Carstens AG501 system.

+## Independent trimming
+If the time series need only to be aligned at the first boundary, user can simply generate the raw trajectories for each speaker seperately and concatenate the df afterwards.
+Here a R script is provided if the time series need to be trimmed to the same length for analysis in SSANOVA or GAMMs.

+The script contains two functions: one for finding the shortest token and one for trimming the dataframe.